GTON-capital/gcd-protocol/README.md

-# Unit Protocol
+# GCD Protocol

-[Unit Protocol](https://unit.xyz/) is a decentralized protocol that allows you to mint stablecoin [USDP](contracts/USDP.sol) using a variety of tokens as collateral.
+[Unit Protocol](https://gton.capital/) is a decentralized protocol that allows you to mint stablecoin [USDP](contracts/USDP.sol) using a variety of tokens as collateral.
 See the [docs](https://docs.unit.xyz/).

 #### [Contract addresses](CONTRACTS.md)